oxelf/flutter_customizable_flashcards/README.md

 `frontGradient`: takes a gradient as a parameter to show on the front of the card. (default: null)

 `backGradient`: takes a gradient as a parameter to show on the back of the card. (default: null)

+## callbacks
+`ontap`: takes a function as a parameter to call when the card is tapped. (required)

+`onFlip`: takes a function as a parameter to call when the card is flipped.
+Returns also the current side after the flip. (default: null)

 # Additional information
 I appreciate every PR, so feel free to contribute.